pyOpenSci/lessons/running-code/execute-package.md

 Don't forget to (re)install your package after creating this file!
 :::

-## 2. Named Commands
+## 3. Named Commands

-The final way to make Python code executable directly from the command line is to include a special entrypoint into the package metadata.
+The final way to make Python code executable directly from the command line is to include a special [entrypoint](https://packaging.python.org/en/latest/specifications/entry-points/) into the package metadata.
 Entrypoints are a general purpose plug-in system for Python packages, but the [`console_scripts`](https://packaging.python.org/en/latest/specifications/entry-points/#use-for-scripts) entry is specifically targeted at creating executable commands on systems that install the package.

-These commands are configured in your project's [`pyproject.toml`](https://www.pyopensci.org/python-package-guide/tutorials/pyproject-toml.html#what-is-a-pyproject-toml-file).
+These commands are configured in your project's [`pyproject.toml`](https://www.pyopensci.org/python-package-guide/tutorials/pyproject-toml.html#what-is-a-pyproject-toml-file) file in the [`[project.scripts]`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#creating-executable-scripts) table.

 ```toml
 [project.scripts]